pcelvng/task-tools/apps/workers/sorttofile/README.md

-# SortByHour Worker
+# sorttofile Worker

-The sortbyhour worker reads from a source file and sorts its records into 'hourly' destination files.
+The sorttofile worker reads from a source file and sorts its records into 'hourly' destination files.

 The worker assumes the source file contains json records.